scilus/scil-documentation/source/arriving/setup_computer.rst

 SSH and VPN
 """""""""""

-    If you work from home, you might need to connect to the UdeS network for the follow reasons.
+    If you work from home, you might need to connect to the UdeS network for the following reasons.

     * | To have access to scientific papers (ex, free access to many articles in Google scholar): See the VPN information below or go on the University's `library's website <https://www.usherbrooke.ca/biblio/trouver-des/articles-de-periodiques-revues-et-journaux/>`_ and click on "Outil de découverte" if your are logged in with your CIP (top-right corner, the connexion button).